The-Youssef-Nasr-Company/Youssef-Land/README.md

 <!-- Please be aware that curse words violate The Youssef Nasr Company and Youssef Land ❌. -->

 We have made our first C# program.
-Rextester permanent URL goes here: https://rextester.com/DGPM21077
+Rextester permanent URL goes here: https://rextester.com/DGPM21077 (made in Egypt 2021)

+Don't forget, the visual Microsoft C# compiler version is 2.9.0.63208.